Map to the SLC Hearing Office and Where to Find Free Parking

 It is important to wear a nice outfit to the SLC Hearing Office.
-This does not mean you need to wear a suit and tie or a dress.
-However, you should wear a long-sleeved blouse or shirt and a pair of long pants with no holes in them.
+This does not mean you need to wear a suit and tie or a fancy dress.
+However, you should wear a blouse or shirt with long sleeves and a pair of long pants with no holes in them.
 You want to show the Judge, with your choice of clothing, that this is an important hearing for you.
-However, you do not want to distract the Judge with your tattoos, piercings, jewelry, or see-through clothing.
+However, you do not want to distract the Judge with your tattoos, pierced nose, jewelry, high heels, or see-through clothing.

 IS THERE FREE PARKING AT THE HEARING OFFICE OR NEARBY?

 There is Free Parking in a small parking lot next to the Federal Building.
 Even though it says you can only park for two hours or you will get a ticket, don’t worry about it.
 Most hearings do not take two hours of time.

 There is 2 hours of Free Parking in the Harmon’s Parking lot across the street and in the City Creek Mall, which is kitty corner to the Federal Building.
 There is a pay lot, which only takes credit cards, behind the small, free Federal Building Parking Lot.
 Parking can often be difficult around the downtown Federal Building.
 Additionally, you want to have time to go through security and be at your hearing on time.
 Therefore, bring cash, a credit card, or plan extra time to find a free parking space.